DinkarPatil/DinkarPatil/README.md

-- 👋 Hi, I’m @DinkarPatil
+- 👋 Hi, I’m DinkarPatil
 - 👀 I’m interested in ...
 Data Science and AI
 - 🌱 I’m currently learning ...
 LLM and AI
 - 💞️ I’m looking to collaborate on ...
 Python, Machine Learning, LLM and AI